memasanz/ADXHack/README.md

 ### 6. Set Permissions
 ------------------------------------

 We need to set permissions.
-On the left tab we will see permssions, we can leverage Azure AD to get userss.
+On the left tab we will see permssions, we can leverage Azure AD to get users to ensure everyone will have access to the resources.
+You can do this by an AD group, or for each user.
+Recommended for Hack to to provide users with the role `AllDatabasesAdmin`

 | ![media/4a032fb62c702a7e55f776bc531ab0eb.png](media/4a032fb62c702a7e55f776bc531ab0eb.png) |
 |------------------------------------------------------------------------------------------|